rage/cyber-security-base-19/data/module-4/part-3/analysis.md

 _Cryptanalysis_ is the study of cryptographic algorithms and methods.
 The basic goal is to _break_ cryptographic algorithms in one way or another.
 For example, the attacker may have acquired knowledge of some cryptotexts and the corresponding plaintexts.
 Then he tries to use this information for finding the used key.
 In another setting, we assume that the attacker has only some cryptotexts based on which the key should be found.
 It is always assumed that the attacker knows all details of the encryption and decryption processes, only the secret key is not known.
 If this cannot be assumed then the encryption method is considered to be very weak.

 Let us take a look at the substitution cipher.
-Now every occurrence of the letter &rsquo;e&rsquo; in the plaintext is encrypted as the same letter in the cryptotext, lets say &rsquo;&Aring;&rsquo;.
+Now every occurrence of the letter &rsquo;e&rsquo; in the plaintext is encrypted as the same letter in the cryptotext, let's say &rsquo;&Aring;&rsquo;.
 Because &rsquo;e&rsquo; is the most common letter in the English language, &rsquo;&Aring;&rsquo; should be one of the most common letters of the cryptotext.
 So we may assume that the common letters in the cryptotext correspond to common letters in the language of the plaintext and use this information for making educated guesses about how each letter is encrypted.
 This cryptanalytic approach is called _frequency analysis_.

 <programming-exercise name="Frequency attack" tmcname="part3-04.frequency" course="Advanced Topics">